-Moreover, as a preacher or teacher of God’s Word, you also need to spend quality time regularly in God’s Word and prayer to be endued with God’s wisdom, power and boldness for effective delivery of God’s words.
+Moreover, as a preacher or teacher of God’s Word, you also need to spend quality time regularly in God’s Word and prayer in order to be effective in the delivery of God’s words.

 It is also necessary to acquire relevant skills and resources that will make you more effective as a preacher and teacher of God’s Word.

 Ezra and the Levites with him read and taught God’s words distinctly and clearly to the people because they were skilled and anointed scribes or teachers of the Law.
 They helped the people to understand the Law of God.

 buy zithromax online pmilv.com/wp-content/languages/new/cheap/zithromax.html no prescription